-Participating providers are required to monitor referrals that have been authorized for medically appropriate care to ensure that members access care and follow up with their PCP.
+Health Net's participating providers are required to monitor referrals that have been authorized for medically appropriate care to ensure that members access care and follow up with their PCPs.

-PCPs are responsible for maintaining continuity of care for members during the referral process.
-This entails monitoring referrals made for their Medi-Cal members to ensure that appropriate services are accessed and pertinent specialty service reports are received for inclusion in the primary care medical record.
+PCPs are responsible for maintaining continuity of care for Health Net members during the referral process.
+This entails monitoring referrals made for their Health Net Medi-Cal members to ensure that appropriate services are accessed and pertinent specialty service reports are received for inclusion in the primary care medical record.

-The Plan also has responsibilities for tracking referrals.
-Additional information about these responsibilities and the tracking systems in place is available in the Medi-Cal provider operations manuals located online in the Provider Library.
+Health Net and its PPGs also have responsibilities for tracking referrals.
+Additional information about these responsibilities and the tracking systems in place is available in the Health Net Medi-Cal provider operations manuals located online in the Provider Library.